itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.14.0 =
+= 2.14.1 =
-This release contains some internal improvements related to the affiliate registration API.
+This release contains further improvements related to the affiliate registration API.